MARKTHERENCE/Amplex-MK-Presets/README.md

   - loosely based on the V2 "Violet" Rams Head Big Muff Pi pedal
 - Weighty Steel
   - loosely based on the Boss HM-2 Heavy Metal pedal
+- Ten-Calendar
+  - loosely based on the Peavey Decade

 # Guide for Preset Names